Written by Stephanie Barber, Grande Cache, Alberta

 - Reduces sugar cravings – Doctors suggest that going for walks can help to reduce sugar cravings.
 This is a great health benefit since refined sugars not only contribute to weight gain, but also contribute to the risk of diabetes and heart disease.

-- Boosts the immune system – When you start walking more, high intensity-interval walking can help to strengthen the immune system.
+- Boosts the immune system – As you start walking more, high intensity-interval walking can help to strengthen the immune system.
 People who tend to walk for 20 minutes each day have stronger immune systems and are less susceptible to seasonal colds and flus.

 - Reduces stress – Going for a walk, especially if you can go outside, will help to reduce stress.
 Walking helps to boost circulation so more nutrients and oxygen will reach your cells.
 This helps to suppress cortisol, a stress hormone.
 It will also increase the production of endorphins, serotonin, and dopamine which are the “feel-good” hormones.
 Elevating the levels of feel-good hormones will improve your mental health and wellness.